 Constructing the problem so that it is known to be convex is important.
-Unfortunately, optimizing over a pair of matrices that are being multiplied together breaks the rules of disciplined convex programming.
-Because of this, you must solve for W and H alternately by solving for an optimal W given an H, then for an optimal H given a W and so on.
+Unfortunately, optimizing over 2 matrices being multiplied together breaks the rules of disciplined convex programming.
+Because of this, you must solve for W and H alternately.
+First solve for an optimal W given an H, then use that W to solve for an optimal H and so on.
+Continue until the difference between W and H and their previous values both have a Frobenius norm less than tol.

-Finally add a method called ${\tt reconstruct}$ that reconstructs and returns ${\tt V}$ by multiplying ${\tt W}$ and ${\tt H}$.
+Finally, add a method called reconstruct that reconstructs and returns V by multiplying W and H.